melezhik/jam/README.md

 Configuration file is stored in the root directory and describes the process of distribution archive creation.

 ## build phases
-When pjam start to create distribution archive, it does it in two phases:
+When pjam starts to create distribution archive, it does it in two phases:

 ### pinto phase
 First of all pjam collect all dependencies information, stored in sources directories and add them into pinto repository.

 ### distribution phase
-Then if everything is ok with pinto phase and no errors are occurred, pjam starts distribution archive creation, all the dependencies are get fetched from pinto repository and install locally, if installation is ok, distribution archive is created including all locally installed modules.
+Then if everything is ok with pinto phase and no errors are occurred, pjam starts distribution archive creation, all the dependencies are get fetched from pinto repository and are installed locally, if installation is ok, distribution archive is created including all locally installed modules.

 # hello world example